Jewsberray History, Family Crest & Coats of Arms

 Early History of the Jewsberray family

-Another 117 words (8 lines of text) covering the years 172 and 1729 are included under the topic Early Jewsberray History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Jewsberray research.
+Another 59 words (4 lines of text) covering the years 172 and 1729 are included under the topic Early Jewsberray History in all our PDF Extended History products and printed products wherever possible.

 Jewsberray Spelling Variations